koolskateguy89/Anime-Filler-Manager/README.md

 <!-- <br/> -->

 To build:
-1. Run the command `mvn package` in the repository folder
+1.  `mvn package` in the repository folder

 To run:
-2. Open the target directory e.g. `cd target`
-3. Run the command `java -jar "AFM.jar"` OR 'open' the executable JAR at `[REPO_FOLDER]/target/AFM.jar`
+2. `java -jar app/target/AFM.jar`

 ## Some things to know when running